udubnate/udubnate.github.io/_posts/2020-08-20-cpes-in-quarantine.md

 share-img: "/assets/img/cpe-image2.png"
 ---
 # Info on Professional CPEs
 Professional certificates such as [CISSP](https://www.isc2.org/Certifications/CISSP) require CPEs (Continuing Professional Education).
-Typically your employer will help you obtain fufill some of these requirements by sending you to trainings, conferences, and encourage professional development.
+Typically your employer will help you obtain fulfill some of these requirements by sending you to trainings, conferences, and encourage professional development.
 But at the end of the day - it is a **personal responsibility** to complete this requirement in order to keep your certification.

 I will focus on CISSP development as this is the certification I have and I definitely recommend it if you want to get a job/career in
 - IT Professional